oroinc/documentation/commerce/user_guide/system/email/system_mailboxes.rst

 Click Add button and the rule will be saved.

-All the rules of a mailbox can be viewed and processed from the "Autoresponse Rules" :ref:`grid <doc-grids>` in the corresponding section of the System Mailbox record page.
+All the rules of a mailbox can be viewed and processed from the Autoresponse Rules grid in the corresponding section of the System Mailbox record page.

 .. image:: ../img/system_mailbox/ar_rule.png